lsms-worldbank/adodown/src/mdhlp/ad_sthlp.md

 __**adf**older__(_string_) is used to indicate the location of where the adodown-styled package folder already exist.

 __commands__(_string_) is used list individual commands to convert from `mdhlp` to `sthlp`.
 One or several commands can be listed.
 The default when this option is not used is to convert all `mdhlp` files in the package.

+__nopkgmeta__ tells the command to not look for a `.pkg` file for version number and version date.
+The default is that the header of the `.sthlp` file is populated from the meta information in the `.pkg` file.
+This option allows this command to be used for `.mdhlp` files not part of an `adodown` styled package.
+If this option is used, the string _NOPKGMETA_ is used as both version number and version date in the header.

 # Examples